caltechlibrary/eprints-vagrant/Matching-Customizations.md

 3. Copy from `/vagrant/<archivename>/*` to where EPrints is setup in the vagrant instance (e.g. `/usr/shared/eprints/archives/`)
 4. Reload the customization, WARNING: This triggers changes to the MySQL table schema!!!!
     + `<archivepath>/bin/epadmin reload <archivename>` (run this command)

+Extended process:

+In our extended case we need to also copy the files in `<archivepath>/perl_lib/EPrints/Plugin` so we pickup customizations in unsual places.
+The import/deploy scripts referenced below will do their best to include this.

 Here is a general example for an "authors" style repository.